-Working in paediatric critical care1 (PCC) is a stimulating and rewarding environment in which to work however healthcare professionals working in PCC are exposed daily to traumatic events and stressful situations.
-In addition, the workload within PCC is often both consultant led and consultant delivered with a significant on call requirement.
-Working in PCC can be stressful due to the intensity of the work, emotional and moral distress.12 It is unsurprising therefore that research globally has shown that individuals working in PCC experience high rates of burnout, compassion fatigue and symptoms associations with posttraumatic stress disorder (PTSD)3-5.
-Continual exposure to patient and family distress can be emotionally taxing for healthcare professionals working in PCC.
+and transport teams) (PCC) is stimulating and rewarding; however, healthcare professionals working in PCC are exposed daily to traumatic events and stressful situations.
+This study was designed to explore consultants' experiences of well-being and factors at work that challenge it.
+The workload within PCC is often consultant led and consultant delivered with a significant on call requirement.
+It is this intensity of work, which can lead to emotional and moral distress.^{1 2} Therefore, it is unsurprising that research globally has shown that individuals working in PCC experience high rates of burn-out, compassion fatigue and symptoms associated with post-traumatic stress disorder.3 Continual exposure to patient and family distress can be emotionally taxing for healthcare professionals working in PCC.